NBA Rumors: Proposed Blockbuster Would Send Bradley Beal To Pelicans For Four Players & Three First-Rounders

 “So, would the Wizards bite?
 They should at least be gauging Beal’s trade market since they’re in dire need of an asset collection that could address the many holes on this roster, and his value will never be higher.
 This particular swap should net them at least three keepers in Lonzo Ball, Jaxson Hayes and Nickeil Alexander-Walker, plus three darts to throw at the draft board in search of others.
 If Washington did this deal early enough, it could quickly flip the sharpshooting JJ Redick to a spacing-challenged contender and perhaps throw another future pick on the pile.”

-Meanwhile, sacrificing all those assets in a single transaction would be a tough decision for the Pelicans, but it would be worth it if it means acquiring a player of Beal’s caliber.
+Meanwhile, sacrificing all those assets in a single transaction would be a tough decision for the Pelicans, but it could be worth it if it means acquiring a player of Beal’s caliber.
 If they are determined to build a more competitive roster around Brandon Ingram and Zion Williamson, trading Ball, Redick, Hayes, Alexander-Walker, and three future first-round selections for Beal should be a no-brainer for New Orleans.
 The potential acquisition of Beal would significantly improve their offense and address their glaring need for shot-creation, outside shooting, and support scoring.

-Beal’s arrival in New Orleans won’t be forcing Ingram and Williamson to make huge adjustments with their game since he’s capable of excelling in an off-ball capacity.
+Beal’s arrival in New Orleans wouldn’t force Ingram and Williamson to make major adjustments with their game since he’s capable of excelling in an off-ball capacity.
 Sharing the court with an elite three-point shooter like Beal would greatly benefit Ingram and Williamson since it would make it easier for them to penetrate the basket or kick the ball out when they are trapped by the opposing team’s defense.

-Beal wouldn’t make them an instant favorite to bring home the Larry O’Brien Trophy but if he, Ingram, and Williamson grow together and build good chemistry, the Pelicans could form their own “Big Three” that would give them a realistic chance of beating any powerhouse team in a best-of-seven series.
+Beal won’t make them an instant favorite to bring home the Larry O’Brien Trophy, but if he, Ingram, and Williamson grow together and build good chemistry, the Pelicans could form their own “Big Three.”